poechlauerbe/42_tests/c03_philosophers/README.md

 (ulimit -v 130000 ; valgrind ./philo 5 800 200 200)
 ```

 - Should print that the creation fails, but no other error.
+You have to play arround a bit to make shure that valgrind has enough memory.
+If the simulation is running and you see a message from helgrind disturbing the printing of the philos - it seems like the protection of pthread create doesn't work properly.
 ```
 (ulimit -v 520000 ; valgrind --tool=helgrind ./philo 200 800 200 200)
 ```